-Key features of the Audit and Risk Committee's terms of reference are included in the "Directors' Report" contained in the Company's annual report.
+Key features of the Audit and Risk Committee's terms of reference are included in the "Corporate Governance" section of the Company's annual report.

 5. Nomination and Remuneration Charter

 5.1 General scope and authority

 The Nomination and Remuneration Committee proposes candidates for director appointment for the Board's consideration, reviews the fees payable to both executive and non-executive directors and reviews and advises the Board in relation to chief executive officer succession planning.